GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

-If you are looking at the source code for this chapter, you will also notice that `Application.cpp` and `Application.hpp` do not exist anymore, as we have moved both of these files into a separate `Framework` project that creates a static lib, to ease development between chapters.
+If you are looking at the source code for this chapter, you will also notice that `Application.cpp` and `Application.hpp` do not exist anymore, as we have moved both of these files into a separate `Framework` project that creates a static library to ease development between chapters.
 This `Framework` project will include code that is shared between all chapters, so it might include a lot of other files which are not used or are not relevant within some chapters.